 - Release your psoas muscles.

 - After baby is head down, stop inversions for three days and continue walking each of these three days.
 Resume inversions ONE time a day for 30 seconds, coming back up to kneeling afterward.

 - Constructive Rest Position.
 Each day, lay on the floor on your back for no more than ten minutes with your ankles resting on a chair.
 Your knees are bent to a 90-degree angle.
 Breath slow and deep from your belly.
 See your belly rise and fall like a sleeping toddler.

 - There are several yoga extensions of the legs that help.
 They are often called hip openers and use a strap to extend into for counterbalance.

 In general, for all positions that are not head down (also persistently posterior babies):

 - 39 weeks: Why have a cesarean now?
 (Warning, opinion coming…) The reason may be for your surgical team’s convenience.
 Why should your baby miss a few brain cells for the ease of scheduling?
 If you are healthy in other ways, give your baby another week or two.
 There are risks in both choices, so choose carefully.
 Early surgery has unavoidable side effects that will happen, and waiting has theoretical side effects that may happen.
-Babies have been known to turn head down at 40 weeks with 5-7 Forward-leaning Inversions.
+Babies have been known to turn head down even at 40 weeks with 7 Forward-leaning Inversions, see above.

 Techniques to correct a Transverse Lie when the belly seems loose